Skip to content

 A neighborhood farm and rejuvenated park

-Through working with community members and local stakeholders, this quarter-acre site has been transformed into the Pershing Avenue Community Garden and Neighborhood Farm, created in response to needs voiced by residents to support and build healthy lifestyles for children and families, and provide quality education programs for people of all ages.
+Through working with community members and local stakeholders, this quarter-acre site has been transformed into the Pershing Community Farm, created in response to needs voiced by residents to support and build healthy lifestyles for children and families, and provide quality education programs for people of all ages.
 In spring 2021, local residents began growing their own produce in the community garden.
 The following year, operations commenced at an educational farm that supplies fresh fruits and vegetables to neighborhood families and local bodegas and restaurants.
 The farm also provides opportunities for Poughkeepsie youth that teach life and work skills through hands-on experiences in farming and gardening, health and nutrition, and entrepreneurship and leadership.
 Along with the new farm, the City of Poughkeepsie made improvements to adjacent Pershing Avenue Park, including rebuilding and replacing the existing basketball court and playground, adding new native plantings, new benches, new picnic tables, new play equipment, new solar lighting, a new walking path, and new meadow for passive recreation.

 Present